mark-summerfield/murmur/README.md

 data or instructions using the syntax `^n` where `n` is the number of registers.
 If not specified this will default to 100.

+Some extensions are supported as described below.
+Simply any of them (or all of them) that aren't wanted.

 ### Indirect Addressing Extension

 A significant inconvenience of the basic URM is that all addressing is